sdenier/Geco/readme.txt

 It is written in Java and designed to be cross-platform (please report if you find platform issues).

 Geco is especially geared towards the Orient'Show format:
-- it provides advanced functions to explain MPs and count penalties (including butterfly miss)
+- it provides advanced functions to explain MPs and count penalties (including butterfly miss);
 - it manages heat qualifications.

-Geco UI is also designed to provide a lean user experience: navigate through race workflow using the top tabs, and access data by direct manipulation.
+Geco UI is also designed to provide a lean user experience: navigate through stage workflow using the top tabs, and access data by direct manipulation.

 ----------
+Install: unzip the archive file (should be done if you can read this file).

+Geco runs with Java version 6 and above.
+It might run with Java version 5.
+You can download a JRE (Java Runtime Environment) from http://www.java.com

-Install: you need the SportIdent drivers to read SI chips.
+you need the SportIdent drivers to read SI chips.
 – Windows: download available at http://www.sportident.com/
 – Linux: recent kernels recognize the chip used by SI station, so it’s plug’n’play.
 – Mac OS X: nothing out of the box, but it is easy to install some driver and get Mac OS to recognize the station (one line to hack).
 Contact me for the process.